Best Places to Eat Near Monticello, UT

 Doug's Barbecue

-Slow-smoked meats, classic sides, and hearty portions.
-A great stop after a long hike or national
+Slow-smoked meats, hearty sides, and a satisfying stop after a long park day.

 The Over Bite

-Casual American comfort food with friendly service.
-Reliable, satisfying, and close by.
+Casual American comfort food with friendly service and easy access from Basecamp.

 Gustavo's Mexican Restaurant

-Traditional Mexican dishes in a relaxed setting.
-A popular local dinner spot.
+Traditional Mexican dishes in a relaxed dinner setting.

 The Granary Bar & Grill

-Classic American fare and a comfortable place to unwind after a day exploring Canyonlands or
+Classic American fare and a comfortable place to unwind in the evening.

 Thatzza Pizza